GSA/digitalgov.gov/content/posts/2013-10-22-tuesday-trends-lets-talk-connected-devices.md

   - Trends on Tuesday
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/10/connected-devices-infographic.jpg" alt="Infographic shows 99% of everything will be connected to the internet" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/10/connected-devices-infographic.jpg)Mobile Future recently released this infographic about the proliferation of connected devices.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/10/connected-devices-infographic.jpg" alt="Infographic shows 99% of everything will be connected to the internet" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/10/connected-devices-infographic.jpg)Mobile Future recently released this infographic about the proliferation of connected devices.
 Among the key data points:

   * Today, there are 10 billion connected devices.
   * By 2020, data from connected devices will more than double all global Internet traffic in 2012.